 In 2003, Johnson, Hamid, and Johnson’s former classmate Mike Blanchfield joined a convoy of journalists who were attacked by Iraqis in the streets of Baghdad.
 Staying at the Palestine Hotel and venturing throughout Baghdad with former government officials, they interviewed so-called “female fedayeen” loyalists of Saddam Hussein vowing to kill Americans.
 Hamid’s footage of a US raid on homes in Iraq appeared in Michael Moore’s film Fahrenheit 911.

-In March 2008, Johnson was taking a two week trip in Tibet when he became the only western reporter to witness the outbreak of protests in Lhasa, Tibet which threatened Chinese and foreigners.
-With a team of amateur photographers called the “Yakpackers”, he gathered, edited and moved images of the Lhasa Uprising which Reuters listed among their Pictures of The Decade.
+In March 2008, Johnson was on a spiritual journey to Tibetan monasteries when he became the only western reporter to witness the outbreak of violent protests in Lhasa, Tibet which threatened Chinese and foreigners.
+With a team of amateur foreign and Chinese photographers called the “Yakpackers”, he gathered, edited and moved images of the Lhasa Uprising which Reuters listed among their Pictures of The Decade.
 The images appeared in TIME, the New York Times, CNN, BBC and other major media worldwide.
 Johnson has claimed online that Reuters chief photo editors in London credited the photos to “stringer” to protect the identities of photographers and sources.
 A lifelong student of Chinese philosophy, martial arts and culture, Johnson became a popular musician in Shanghai in the year 2000 while training and working with Chinese journalists.

 In Thailand in 2010, Johnson worked for France24 TV when his colleague Nelson Rand was shot three times during the Red Shirt Rebellion in Bangkok, which claimed the lives of journalists Hiro Muramoto from Japan and Fabio Polenghi of Italy.
 With French journalists Cyril Payen and Regis Desconclois, Johnson wrote and narrated the English version of the documentary “The Battle of Bangkok” for France 24 TV.